 How does the neuromuscular system work?

-Nerves have cells called neurons.
-Neurons carry messages from the brain via the spinal cord.
-The neurons that carry these messages to the muscles are called motor neurons.
+Nerves are cells called neurons.
+Neurons carry messages to and from the brain through the spinal cord to muscles in your body.

 Many different diseases affect the neuromuscular system, and together they are known as neuromuscular diseases.